socbots/flossa-webapp/README.md

   - Question
     - Takes between 2-3 answers for a question
     - Set child nodes with setNodes
-    - Forwards new node in main.js -> checkUserInput()
   - trickQuestion
     - Takes between 2-3 answers for a question
     - Set child node with setNextNode
-    - Forwards to next node in main.js -> checkUserInput()
   - Monologue
     - Only tts
     - Set child node with setNextNode
-    - Forwards in speech.js
   - Video
     - Plays a video in a Modal
     - Can start and stop video on custom timers